-NOTE 16: RELATED PARTY TRANSACTIONS
+NOTE 15: RELATED PARTY TRANSACTIONS

-The School District made various purchases from Growers Supply, Inc. The company is locally coowned and operated by Craig Lanier, Board Chairman.
-Current year payments to Growers Supply, Inc. totaled \$985.48.
-In addition, the School District contracted with Greg Strickland for maintenance services.
-He is the brother-in-law of Denise Strickland, Finance Director.
-Current year payments to Greg Strickland totaled \$67,457.20.
-The School District also made various purchases totaling \$12,584.87 from Trapnell-Tomlinson Ace Hardware.
-This company is locally owned and operated by the family of Melinda Franklin, Special Education Administrative Assistant at Candler County Board of Education.
+The School District made various purchases from Growers Supply, Inc. The company is locally coowned and operated by the Board Chairman.
+Current year payments to Growers Supply, Inc. totaled \$1,268.38.
+In addition, the School District contracted with the brother-in-law of the Finance Director for maintenance services.
+Current year payments for maintenance totaled \$2,670.00.
+The School District also made various purchases totaling \$9,729.20 from Trapnell-Tomlinson Ace Hardware.
+This company is locally owned and operated by the family of the Special Education Administrative Assistant at Candler County Board of Education.
+Additionally, the School District made various purchases totaling \$3,136.08 from Randy's Service Center.
+This company is locally owned and operated by the husband of a Board Member.